kass173/Project-4/README.md

 ## Transformation

-In the Transformation Phase, columns were added to the DataFrame creating additional columb:
+In the Transformation Phase, columns were added to the DataFrame creating additional column:

- * `A Mag`: this was needed to classify the stars but to get this figure we needed to calculate it by running the calculation from the dataset **Vmag x Plx** absolute magnitude to help us seperate sellar classes by grouping based on this variable.
+ * `A Mag`: this was needed to classify the stars but to get this figure we needed to calculate it by running the calculation from the dataset **Vmag x Plx** absolute magnitude to help us seperate stellar classes by grouping based on this variable.
- * `class target`: This was a conversion from Spectral Type, so a for loop to categorise the stars based on some defined critiria which we have shown in the spectral star type visual.
+ * `class target`: This was a conversion from Spectral Type, so a for loop was used to categorise the stars based on some defined critiria which we have shown in the spectral star type visual.
  * `star classification`: we created this column for our tableau visuals.

 ## Load